Professor / Chair, Product Design / Director, Joseph Ballay Center for Design Fusion

-Mark Baskinger is an Associate Professor and Chair of Product Design, and Director of the Joseph Ballay Center for Design Fusion in the School of Design whose research interests include new paradigms for interactive objects, durational design, and methodologies for visual thinking.
+Mark Baskinger serves as Professor, Chair of Product Design, and Director of the Joseph Ballay Center for Design Fusion in the School of Design.
+His research interests include new paradigms for interactive objects, durational design, and methodologies for visual thinking.

 His work has been featured in design publications and international magazines and has been exhibited at the Centre Pompidou (Paris), the Museum of Modern Art (New York), I-Space Gallery (Chicago), Krannert Art Museum (Illinois), Miller Institute of Contemporary Art (Pittsburgh), Carnegie Museum of Natural History (Pittsburgh), Galeria Miejska bwa w Bydgoszczy (Poland), Vasarely Museum (Budapest), Tojo House (Japan), Supercollider (Los Angeles), among others.
-His work is also included in the permanent art collections of the University of Illinois, Carnegie Mellon University, and the Smithsonian Institution; and his craft-based objects are sold exclusively through Contemporary Craft in Pittsburgh.
-Reliefs II, a highly intricate sculpture of five 12' panels, is prominently featured in the atrium of the Tepper School of Business.
+His work is also included in the permanent art collections of the University of Illinois, Carnegie Mellon University, and the Smithsonian Institution; and his sculptural objects are sold exclusively through Contemporary Craft in Pittsburgh.
+Reliefs II, a highly intricate site-specific sculpture of five 12' panels he designed is prominently featured in the atrium of the Tepper School of Business.

 He has won numerous design awards from ID Magazine and the Industrial Designers Society of America (IDEA), and personally holds five U.S. design patents in addition to being associated with many design and utility patents for his product development consulting.
 Mark was the 2010 recipient of the prestigious Henry Hornbostel Teaching Award at Carnegie Mellon and was also recognized by the Design Intelligence Journal as one of the 'Most Admired Industrial Design Educators' in the US.
 His work has been featured by CNN, NPR, Popular Science, Smithsonian Magazine, Popular Mechanics, Vice, France.tv, and Wired, among others.

 / / /